aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/_index.md

 ### 2. Come up with a concept for your own Alt+Ctrl Interface

 - Explore at least one sensor in more detail.
+You can do this with the actual sensor or just do some research on what is available in general.
-Figure out how to read the values from it with your Arduino.
-Print out the data from the sensor to the Serial Monitor or Serial Plotter
+  - If you have access to the sensor, figure out how to read the values from it with your Arduino.
+Print out the data from the sensor to the Serial Monitor or Serial Plotter.
+  - If you are not able to actually use it, find out what type of data you can get out of it.
+Is it on/off signal, continuous number, some more complex data?
 - Think of different interactions and/or gestures that could be detected with the sensor you picked.
 - Choose an existing video game that could be controlled using the interaction/interface enabled by this sensor.
 You can also come up with a completely new game/game mechanic.
 - You don't need to make it work yet.
 Just come up with the idea/concept for your alternative controller.